Stand Treatment Prescription Definitions

 Christmas Trees

-Christmas or ornamental tree harvest.
+Christmas or ornamental trees are harvested.

 TMP On-site Visit